Roman Kemp: Personal life

-Roman is best friends with British singer-songwriter Tom Grennan.
+Kemp is a close friend of the English singer-songwriter Tom Grennan.
 They host a podcast on BBC Sounds called You About?, and have appeared together on the Write Me Dirty podcast.
-In the documentary, Roman Kemp: Our Silent Emergency, Kemp revealed that he came close to attempting suicide after battling with depression for 13 years.
+In the documentary, Roman Kemp: Our Silent Emergency, Kemp said that he came close to attempting suicide after battling with depression for 13 years.
 In the documentary, Roman Kemp: The Fight for Young Lives, Kemp further revealed that he has dealt with depression since he was 15 years old, and has taken sertraline for 12 years.

 Kemp is a supporter of Arsenal F.C.